Our many performers are listed alphabetically by surname. Click on the links below to jump to a letter.

 Zoë performs with many local theatre companies including Teddington Theatre Club, OHADS and Cygnet Players.
 Recent acting credits include Lily in Alfie, Alice in Billy Liar, Mrs Purkiss in Matchgirls, Cynthia in The Incident Room and multiple characters in Under Milk Wood.

 Zoë has a penchant for panto, appearing in four at Hampton Hill Theatre in recent years.
 When she’s not treading the boards, she’s swimming in the Thames or teaching leadership and storytelling.
-She is delighted to be playing Maggie in A Coy Mistress for Upstage.
+She was delighted to play the coquettish Maggie in A Coy Mistress for Upstage in 2023.

 Kate Ashley